splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 Integrapay
 ============

 **Integrapay** is a Splynx add-on which allows customers to pay for invoices via the payment gateway - https://www.integrapay.com.au/.

-Customers using *Integrapay* can pay for their invoices through bank and credit card or you can charge your customers bank accounts by debit orders.
+The add-on can work with various credit cards and bank accounts, if cards or bank account are saved in customer profiles, the add-on allows you to charge all customers using Direct debit orders.

 ### Add-on installation